ibm-cloud-docs/vmwaresolutions/sddc/cf_chg_impact.md

 | Change the VSAN datastore name. | Adding an ESXi server might fail. | Important | Change the VSAN datastore name back to the original name, **vsanDatastore**.
 | Change the instance name or the domain name. | Instance is unusable. | Critical | N/A

-## Management subnets and their impact on the system
+## Management subnets for Cloud Foundation instances

 The following information discusses the subnets that are ordered by {{site.data.keyword.vmwaresolutions_short}} and it provides options for you to order extra subnets for your own use.